The most you can ask for in a small claims case is $3,000.

 Small claims cases in Ohio are heard in the Small Claims Division (Municipal and County Courts).

-In Ohio, the defendant may file a written answer, filed and served, at least seven days before the trial date, but only if a counterclaim is being filed.
+In Ohio, the defendant must file a written answer, filed and served, at least seven days before the trial date, but only if a counterclaim is being filed.
 Otherwise, an answer is not required.

 You are allowed to have an attorney represent you in small claims court in Ohio.